 Purchase or securitization of acquisition costs

-and if 20% or more of the SCA’s revenue is generated from the reporting entity and its affiliates, then the underlying equity of the respective entity’s audited U.S. Generally Accepted Accounting Principles (GAAP) financial statements shall be adjusted to a limited statutory basis of accounting in accordance with paragraph 9.
+and if 20% or more of the SCA’s revenue is generated from the reporting entity and its affiliates, then the underlying equity of the respective entity’s audited U.S. Generally Accepted Accounting Principles (GAAP) financial statements shall be adjusted to a limited statutory basis of accounting in accordance with paragraphs 9 and 20FN.
 For purposes of this section, revenue means GAAP revenue reported in the audited U.S. GAAP financial statements excluding realized and unrealized capital gains/losses.
 Foreign SCA entities are defined as those entities incorporated or otherwise legally formed under the laws of a foreign country.
+Paragraphs 23-28 provide guidance for investments in holding companies;

+New Footnote – If the audited U.S. GAAP financial statements reflect the pushdown method of accounting, the financial statements must first be modified to eliminate the effects of the pushdown accounting before applying the statutory basis adjustments.

-Paragraphs 22-27 provide guidance for investments in holding companies;Investments in both U.S. and foreign noninsurance SCA entities that do not qualify under paragraph 8.b.ii., shall be recorded based on the audited U.S. GAAP equity of the investee.
+Investments in both U.S. and foreign noninsurance SCA entities that do not qualify under paragraph 8.b.ii., shall be recorded based on the audited U.S. GAAP equity of the investee, adjusted in accordance with paragraph 20.
 Foreign SCA entities are defined as those entities incorporated or otherwise legally formed under the laws of a foreign country.
-Additional guidance on investments in downstream holding companies is included in paragraphs 22-27.
-Additional guidance on the use of audited foreign GAAP basis financial statements for the U.S. GAAP equity valuation amount is included in paragraph 23.b.
+Additional guidance on investments in downstream holding companies is included in paragraphs 23-28.
+Additional guidance on the use of audited foreign GAAP basis financial statements for the U.S. GAAP equity valuation amount is included in paragraph 24.b.

-Investments in foreign insurance SCA entities shall be recorded based on the underlying U.S. GAAP equity from the audited U.S. GAAP basis financial statements, adjusted to a limited statutory basis of accounting in accordance with paragraph 9, if available.
+Investments in foreign insurance SCA entities shall be recorded based on the underlying U.S. GAAP equity from the audited U.S. GAAP basis financial statements, adjusted to a limited statutory basis of accounting in accordance with paragraphs 9 and 20, if available.
 If the audited U.S. GAAP basis financial statements are not available, the investment can be recorded on the audited foreign statutory basis financial statements of the respective entity adjusted to a limited statutory basis of accounting in accordance with paragraph 9 and adjusted for reserves of the foreign insurance SCA with respect to the business it assumes directly and indirectly from a U.S. insurer using the statutory accounting principles promulgated by the NAIC in the Accounting Practices and Procedures Manual.
 The audited foreign statutory basis financial statements must include an audited footnote that reconciles net income and equity on the foreign statutory basis of accounting to the U.S. GAAP basis.
 Foreign insurance SCA entities are defined as alien insurers formed according to the legal requirements of a foreign country.